strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

 For details of how the final decision is made, you can check the [Decision matrix](https://github.com/strongloop/loopback-next/blob/master/packages/authorization/README.md#decision-matrix).

-## Security
+## New Common Layer for Authorization and Authentication

-As mentioned in the previous section, the interface `UserProfile` and `AuthenticationBindings.CURRENT_USER` are moved into `@loopback/security`.
+As mentioned in the previous section, the interface `UserProfile` and `AuthenticationBindings.CURRENT_USER` are moved into a new module called `@loopback/security`.
 This module contains the common types/interfaces for LoopBack 4 security including authentication and authorization.

 In this package we defined interface `Principle` as the base type of all the identity models, like `UserProfile`, `Organization`, `Application`(the later two are still in build), it has a symbol field called `securityId`, which is used as the identity of a user/application/device.